rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/custom-nodes/windows-clusters/_index.md

 ## 4. Adding Windows Workers

-After the initial provisioning of your custom cluster, add your Windows workers to it.
+After the initial provisioning of your custom cluster, you cluster only has a single Linux host.
+You still have to Windows workers to it.
 Add nodes using the instructions below.

 1. From the main menu, select **Nodes**.